gdt050579/AppCUI-rs/docs/chapter-5/opensave_dialogs.md

 <img src="img/save.png" width=500/>

-A save dialog can be open using the following method:
+A save dialog can be opened using the following method:
 ```rs
 fn dialogs::save(title: &str,
                  file_name: &str,